dfjdejulio/Runner/EXTENDED_README.md

 "Doom" was written.
 It was an *awesome* dev environment, and I got good with it.
-I wrote all sorts of tools, from things that sped up the day jobs of my friends by an order of magnitude to tools that ripped apart the map files of video games I was playig so I could study them.
+I wrote all sorts of tools, from things that sped up the day jobs of my friends by an order of magnitude to tools that ripped apart the map files of video games I was playing so I could study them.

 Then the language started to change.
 Interface Builder and Project Builder split up.
 Language features got added.